mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 Cypress is an open-source tool for performing automated end-to-end tests on web applications.
 I saw Gleb Bahmutov [demo Cypress at a 2018 web dev meetup](https://youtu.be/wApmbgPGmqQ) in New York, and I was blown away.

 I had begrudgingly used [Selenium](https://www.selenium.dev/) in the past, and Cypress was a refreshing leap forward.
-Cypress had found solutions to tons of pain points that made Selenium impractical to use.
+Cypress had solved tons of pain points that made Selenium impractical to use.

 {{<img src="gleb-demo.jpg" caption="I've been using Cypress since I saw it [demoed at a dev meetup](https://youtu.be/wApmbgPGmqQ) in 2018." alt="Screenshot of Cypress live demo" maxWidth="600px">}}

-I recently tried Playwright, and after experimenting with it for a day, I'm ready to completely switch over from Cypress.
+I recently tried Playwright, Microsoft's answer to Cypress.
+After experimenting with it for a day, I'm ready to completely switch over from Cypress to Playwright.

-Playwright presents a similar leap forward from Cypress that I felt when I switched from Selenium four years ago.

 It pains me to say it because I have a soft spot for Cypress' small, scrappy team.
-I'd much rather depend on a tool whose entire company is built around end-to-end testing.
 I'm certainly not enthusiastic to add a dependency on a huge megacorp like Microsoft, but Playwright is just so much better that I can't justify sticking with Cypress.

 What follows are my notes on switching from Cypress to Playwright while they're still fresh in my head.